larusso94/Resume/README.md

-# Lautaro Russo - Software Developer & Data Engineer
+# Lautaro Russo - Machine Learning & Data engineer

 Welcome to my repository!
 This space is dedicated to showcasing my skills and experiences across various roles in the tech industry.
-Whether you're looking to understand my capabilities as a Software Engineer or delve deep into my projects as a Data Engineer, this repository serves as a comprehensive guide to my professional journey.
+Whether you're looking to understand my capabilities as a Machine Learning Engineer or delve deep into my projects as a Data Engineer, this repository serves as a comprehensive guide to my professional journey.

 ## Table of Contents